-- Neighborhood parks shall be located within the scenic neighborhoods and neighborhoods categories within one-quarter mile of all residences. - Within the commerce and business category, neighborhood parks shall be provided as a part of any single-family development larger than 160 acres.
+- Neighborhood parks shall be between 5 and 15 acres. - Neighborhood parks are not separated from nearby houses by arterial streets and are located within walking distance (1/4 mile) of residences. - Neighborhood parks are primarily designed to accommodate individual, family and small group recreation. - Neighborhood parks shall be located within the scenic neighborhoods and neighborhoods categories within one-quarter mile of all residences. - Within the commerce and business category, neighborhood parks shall be provided as a part of any single family development larger than 160 acres.